Message

 Courses

-Beekeeping Basics (PERDV-03)
+Beekeeping Basics: Overwintering (PERDV-03)

 This course teaches new and developing beekeepers how to prepare colonies for a successful Iowa winter.
 Participants will learn how to assess colony strength, manage mite loads, ensure proper food stores, and configure equipment for cold-weather survival.
 The class covers insulation options, moisture control, entrance management, wind protection, and how to monitor colonies without disrupting the cluster.
 We also explore common overwintering challenges in the Midwest and practical steps to minimize losses.
 Whether this is your first winter or you want to refine your approach, this session provides clear guidance to help your bees emerge healthy and strong in spring.